Tyrrrz/Tyrrrz.me/data/blog/return-type-inference/index.md

 }
 ```

-Here we similarly defined `DelayedResult<T>` that represents the initialized part of `Result<TOk, TError>`.
+Here we've similarly defined `DelayedResult<T>` that represents the initialized part of `Result<TOk, TError>`.
 Again, we're using implicit conversion operators to coerce the delayed instance into the destination type.

 Doing all that enables us to rewrite our code like this: